SamsonPN/learn-go-with-tests/README.md

 * len() gets length of array or slice
 * `go test -cover` returns % test coverage
 * `reflect.DeepEqual` is useful for comparing 2 arrays/slices by their contents but reduces type-safety of code
-* able to functions to variables so that they are scoped to that function
+* able to assign functions to variables so that they are scoped to that function

 ## 5. Structs, Methods, and Interfaces